masichaivy/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory displays a script that creates a directory 7-movethatfile displays a script that moves a file into a directory 8-firstdelete displays a script that deletes a file
+6-firstdirectory displays a script that creates a directory 7-movethatfile displays a script that moves a file into a directory 8-firstdelete displays a script that deletes a file 9-firstdirdeletion displays a script that deletes a directory